midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

 We could provide a tool to automate this change.
-Note that it requires distinguishing square brackets used for generics from square brackets used for vector literals and vector indexing.
+Note that it requires distinguishing square brackets used for generics from square brackets used for vector creation and vector indexing.

 We've decided to make two additional changes to generics: